Setup

 # view newly generated keys (SSH only by default)

-piv-agent list
+piv-agent status

 Single slot setup